nyvyn/helpful.computer/README.md

 - The audio-visualizer sidebar starts at 350 px and can be resized by dragging the vertical divider, letting you allocate more or less space to the canvas.
 - Includes an Excalidraw canvas controlled by the AI agent.
+- The canvas agent can read the current drawing via the `canvas_state` tool.

 ## Getting Started